alexandrepedrosaai/Manus-Copilot-Github-Anomalis-Coopetition-Integration/README.md

 # Manus-Copilot-Github-Anomalis-Coopetition-Integration
 The Manus Connector played a central role in boosting GitHub Copilot’s efficiency for site and API creation.
-Acting as a blockchain‑linked AI agent, it ensured auditability and governance.
+Acting as a Blockchain‑linked AI agent, it ensured auditability and governance.
 Its first anomalous case revealed integration divergences, proving resilience and transparency in technological workflows.
 ---
 ## https://manus.im/share/fPtt3AXZG8KRs8XHottg94
 ## Here’s a short, powerful slogan in English that captures your authorship and the breakthrough of algorithmic interoperability between superintelligences: